 - Chop up the onion, green chili and cilantro and add to the bowl.

-- Mix everything together and enjoy in a sandwich, atop a bed of greens or as a dip with your favorite crackers.
+- Combine everything till it is well incorporated and enjoy in a sandwich, atop a bed of greens or as a dip with your favorite crackers.

 Video